cn00/NSLua/README.md

 License
 =======
-Copyright for portions of project EasyLua held by Toru Hisai, 2015
+Copyright for portions of project NSLua held by Toru Hisai, 2015

-All Other Copyright for EasyLua held by Crimson Moon Entertainment LLC, 2015
+All Other Copyright for NSLua held by Crimson Moon Entertainment LLC, 2015

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal